How to become

 - forensic science

-Entry to jobs is competitive, so it may help to choose a university qualification accredited by The Chartered Society of Forensic Sciences.
+It may help to choose a university qualification that is accredited by The Chartered Society of Forensic Sciences, as entry into the profession is competitive.

 Entry requirements